 Who We Are

-Peggy is the Vice President of Policy Programs, Executive Director of Aspen Global Innovators Group.
+Peggy Clark is Vice President of Policy Programs and Executive Director of Aspen Global Innovators Group.
 Peggy has had a 30-year career working on issues of poverty alleviation, global health, social enterprise, and development finance.
 Serving in founding and leadership roles at the Aspen Institute, the Ford Foundation, Save the Children, Realizing Rights, and on boards including Root Capital, Last Mile Health, Impact Assets, the African Leaders Malaria Alliance and the Calvert Foundation, Peggy has been a leading figure in identifying and building industries, movements, and creative advocacy on key issues of our times.
 Peggy received a Presidential Award for Excellence in Microenterprise from President Bill Clinton, and was instrumental in passage of the WHO Global Code of Practice on the Ethical Recruitment of Health Workers.
 Currently, Peggy directs a portfolio of programs promoting breakthrough solutions to global development in the areas of health innovation, leadership and entrepreneurship.
 Previously, Peggy served as the Executive Vice President of the Aspen Institute, co-founder and Managing Director of Realizing Rights, Chair of the Women’s Program Forum at the Ford Foundation, and as the first Director of Small Scale Enterprise and Credit at Save the Children Federation.

-Katie is the Deputy Director of Aspen Global Innovators Group and a connector and innovator in social change.
-At The Aspen Institute, Katie leads global efforts to address poverty alleviation, human rights and social justice.
+Katie Drasser is Managing Director of the Aspen Global Innovators Group.
+At the Aspen Institute, she leads global efforts to address poverty alleviation, human rights, and social justice.
 Drasser has worked nationally and around the world on initiatives including HIV/AIDS treatment strategies in Romania, private health services delivery in Myanmar, and the scale up of Kenya’s national emergency medical system.
-Katie also spent time building a range of start-ups, designing a network of charter schools, and developing Good Capital, a venture fund that invests millions in social enterprises like The Hub Bay Area and the Social Capital Markets Conference.
+She also spent time building a range of start-ups, designing a network of charter schools, and developing Good Capital, a venture fund that invests millions in social enterprises like The Hub Bay Area and the Social Capital Markets Conference.